cesanta/mongoose/UserManual.md

 If configuration file is specified explicitly in the command line, i.e.
 `mongoose path_to_config_file`, then specified configuration file is used.
 Otherwise, mongoose would search for file `mongoose.conf` in the same directory where binary is located, and use it.
+Configuration file can be absent.

 Configuration file is a sequence of lines, each line containing command line argument name and it's value.
 Empty lines, and lines beginning with `#`, are ignored.
 Here is the example of `mongoose.conf` file:

-    # mongoose.conf file
     document_root c:\www
     listening_ports 8080,8043s
     ssl_certificate c:\mongoose\ssl_cert.pem